juanitodread/juanitodread.github.io/content/post/polymorphic-functions-in-scala.md

 val res2: Boolean = false
 ```

-As you can see, making the function *polymorphic* provides us better flexiblity and scalability.
-Now we can define *the criteria* we want to use to compare the elements of the list and verify if the list comply or not with the given criteria.
+As you can see, making the function *polymorphic* provides us with better flexibility and scalability.
+Now we can define *the criteria* we want to use to compare the elements of the list and verify if the list complies or not with the given criteria.

 #### 2.2.2 Verifying sorting in a list of Double